fernandozamoraj/benefits_calc/README.md

 The application allows you to perform two functions
    * Add a member
    * Run the calculations
+The MVC .Net solution should run on port 3010.
+If not you will need to adjust the proxy setting the package.json of the client application.

 ###### Validation requirements
    * At a minimum the application requires you to enter an employee member in order to